-At the University of Wolverhampton, we will communicate with you through your University email address only therefore it is essential that you ensure we have your correct email address at all times.
+At the University of Wolverhampton, we will also communicate with you through email therefore it is essential that you ensure we have your correct email address at all times.
 (This can be checked and amended through your personal details on eVision.)

-Your University of Wolverhampton IT Account will be activated during enrolment.
-For more information regarding your IT account and free software available to students visit http://www.wlv.ac.uk/its/ If you already have another personal email account, you can easily forward your University email to it, so as not to miss any important messages.
+Before you can use University computers, you must register for an IT account.
+Students who have enrolled or accepted an unconditional offer can register online for an account at www.wlv.ac.uk/its by following the link for "beginners".
+Once you've registered for your IT Account, you can start using your University email account.
+If you already have another personal email account, you can easily forward your University email to it, so as not to miss any important messages.